 - Tracking campaign results is simple.
 With Google Ads, you can easily track clickthrough rates, ad spend, ROI, and conversion rates from landing pages.

-- See results quickly.
-Using Google Ads experiments will give you results much faster than organic SEO and other long-winded methods.
+- Quick Results.
+You’ll see the results much faster than organic SEO and other long-winded methods.

 Wrapping Up Google Ads Experiments